pretix/pretix/doc/api/resources/quotas.rst

         "subevent": null
       }

-   :param organizer: The ``slug`` field of the organizer to create a voucher for
+   :param organizer: The ``slug`` field of the organizer of the event/item to create a quota for
-   :param event: The ``slug`` field of the event to create a voucher for
+   :param event: The ``slug`` field of the event to create a quota for
    :statuscode 201: no error
-   :statuscode 400: The voucher could not be created due to invalid submitted data.
+   :statuscode 400: The quota could not be created due to invalid submitted data.
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to create this resource.
-   :statuscode 409: The server was unable to acquire a lock and could not process your request.
-You can try again after a short waiting period.

 .. http:patch:: /api/v1/organizers/(organizer)/events/(event)/quotas/(id)/